7 Common Ways a Small Car Accident Can Cause Big Problems

 A fender bender can cause a surprising amount of damage to your car.
-A lot of these problems are immediately evident.
+A lot of these problems are not immediately evident.
 But days or weeks (or even months) after some slight run-in, you may discover something is definitely not right with your vehicle.
 Here is a list of just some of the problems that can be caused by even the smallest of fender benders.

 Your car’s bumper is designed to best protect your vehicle from damage when it runs into another vehicle’s bumper.
 But take a look at the different types and sizes of vehicles out there – from Smart Cars to Hummers – and you’ll see bumpers don’t always line up with each other.
 Bumpers do a bigger job these days.
 Not only is your vehicle’s bumper supposed to absorb a relatively minor impact, it’s also housing several important sensors.
-And they’re not just in the bumper

 There are sensors on parts of your vehicle that could easily be impacted by a minor impact.
 These are the sensors that give you such assistance as your blind spot warning and cruise control information.
 You may have a minor fender bender one day to discover a week later that a lot of those high-tech components in your vehicle no longer work.

 Sometimes a small accident can create a shift in your vehicle’s alignment.
 The impact may have put, even slightly, your wheels or suspension out of place.
-A slight amount of change can create large problems over time, if left ignored.
+A slight amount of change can create large problems over time if left ignored.
 Your vehicle could have suffered structural damage from what seemed like a slight accident.
 That damage may be too minor to notice with a simple visual inspection, but structural problems could leave your vehicle less able to handle the impact of a future crash.